- 1 Gardasil 9 has been launched in Singapore since 1 April 2017.

 - 1.2 What is the difference between Gardasil 9, Gardasil and Cervarix?

-- 1.3 Wait, wait hold on all your medical terms, what in the world are we talking about?
+- 1.4 Wait, hold on to all your medical terms!
+What in the world are we talking about?

-- 1.6 What if i don’t belong to the above age and gender group?
+- 1.7 What if I don’t belong to the above age and gender group?

 - 2 References

-Gardasil 9 has just been launched in Singapore on 1 April 2017.
+Gardasil 9 has been launched in Singapore since 1 April 2017.

-We are one of the first clinics to offer this cervical cancer vaccine in Punggol, Singapore.
+We are one of the clinics to offer this cervical cancer vaccine in Punggol, Singapore.

 What is all the hype about?

-Not just because it is new, but it has shown to have improvement in the protection against cervical cancer, anal cancer and genital warts.
+It is not just because it is new, but it has also shown to have improvement (Petrosky et al. 2015) in the protection against cervical cancer, anal cancer and genital warts.
+In fact, in the same research, it was also found that it can help to save money in the long run.

 What is the difference between Gardasil 9, Gardasil and Cervarix?